Zions Bancorporation (ZION)

 5. Sales Growth

 Net interest income and and fee-based revenue are the two pillars supporting bank earnings.
 The former captures profit from the gap between lending rates and deposit costs, while the latter encompasses charges for banking services, credit products, wealth management, and trading activities.
-Unfortunately, Zions Bancorporation’s 3.2% annualized revenue growth over the last five years was mediocre.
-This wasn’t a great result compared to the rest of the banking sector, but there are still things to like about Zions Bancorporation.
+Over the last five years, Zions Bancorporation grew its revenue at a sluggish 3.8% compounded annual growth rate.
+This fell short of our benchmark for the banking sector and is a poor baseline for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Zions Bancorporation’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Zions Bancorporation’s annualized revenue growth of 3.8% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.